 How You Treat It

 With treatment, your neck will stop hurting in a few days in most cases.
-Use medicines like aspirin, Ibuprofen or Tylenol.
+Use medicines like acetaminophen, aspirin, or ibuprofen.
 Put an ice pack on your neck for the first 2 to 3 days to help lower swelling.
 After that, use moist heat, like a hot shower or a heating pad to help it heal.
 There are also exercises you can do at home (or in front of your computer at work) to gently stretch your neck muscles.

 When to See Your Doctor